ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 ## Taking external configs... no-no, let's cover few pitfalls first

-Since `grunt.loadTasks` exposes to us whole Grunt instance in external configs and we can do with it literally whatever we want, you can only imagine how much possibilities does it brings — inside those external tasks you can do anything, that Grunt could do, and it will affect main instance of Grunt.
+Since `grunt.loadTasks` exposes to us whole Grunt instance in external configs and we can do with it literally whatever we want — inside those external configs we can do anything, that Grunt can do, and it will affect main instance of Grunt.

 However, before we will dive into what exactly we can do, we should clarify one important thing — how not to screw whole thing up.

-First of all, obvious thing — it's important to load tasks _after_ grunt config has been initialized, otherwise your operations will have nothing to change.
+First of all, obvious thing — it's important to load tasks _after_ grunt config has been initialized, otherwise our operations will have nothing to change.

 In other words, _wrong_: